“Luxurious suites and a lagoon-style pool at this serene city oasis, just 10 minutes from the heart of bustling KL”

-Our favourite was The Loft, a huge room (sometimes called The Nest for obvious reasons!) with a private rooftop lap pool to splash around in.
+The Loft is a huge room with a private rooftop lap pool to splash around in.
 You also get impressive views of the city skyline; it’s really romantic.
 Indoors, there’s sleeping area tucked away under cosy eaves, a spacious sitting area, and a bathroom with a double shower.

 Bathrooms appear hewn out of the fabric of the hotel.
-Some resemble airy caverns, with black cement walls polished to a mirror finish and glass ceilings looking up to the sky; others have bamboo poles and grey stone to give a natural feel.
 But there’s no rusticity about the way they’re kitted out: walk-in rain showers, twin sinks, and fluffy white towels.

 Breakfast was an event, mixing Malaysian dishes with international favourites, and served either by the pool or in-room.
 The bar groaned with an array of cakes and bread, plates of fresh fruit, porridge, cold meats and cheeses.
 The ‘traditional toaster’, a grill over burning charcoal, made a fun addition.
 We also chose pancakes and roti canai from the a la carte menu.

 There's further indulgence at the hotel’s private rooftop bar, Bumbung, where the manager hosts nightly free cocktail gatherings in front of the dusky city skyline.
 The modern Asian cuisine served at Villa Samadhi’s Mandi-Mandi restaurant (open to hotel guests only) is light and refined, with inventive flavour combinations.
 It’s a peaceful dining experience, with just a handful of tables and a soundtrack of trickling fountains.